Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

 Note: All data has been compiled from Tufts’ Common Data Set.

 Applications grew substantially from 21,101 for the Class of 2021 to a peak of 34,881 for the Class of 2026, a rise of roughly 65% driven in part by test-optional policies introduced during the pandemic.
-The application pool has since plateaued in the low-to-mid 30,000s, suggesting the surge may have stabilized.
+After plateauing in the low-to-mid 30,000s, applications have risen again to 36,000 for the Class of 2030, suggesting continued and growing demand.

 Meanwhile, the number of admitted students has fluctuated more noticeably, ranging from 3,127 to 3,957 across the decade.
-Even so, the combination of rising and plateauing applications and a relatively contained admit pool pushed the acceptance rate from 14.82% for the Class of 2021 down to a record low of 9.69% for the Class of 2026.
-The modest rebound since then, to 10.81% for the Class of 2029, reflects a slight cooling in applications.
+Even so, the combination of rising applications and a relatively contained admit pool pushed the acceptance rate from 14.82% for the Class of 2021 down to a record low of 9.69% for the Class of 2026.
+The modest rebound to 10.81% for the Class of 2029 has since reversed, with the rate falling again to 10% for the Class of 2030.

 Tufts Early Decisions Acceptance Rate

 Comprehensive historical ED data is limited, as Tufts does not consistently break out early statistics in its Common Data Set filings.
-The most recent publicly available figures date to the Class of 2022:
+Publicly available figures exist only for the Classes of 2022 and 2029:

 |